High school dropouts in the United States: General deviance theory

 This theory looks at the relationship between deviant behavior and dropout.
 Deviant behavior includes delinquency, drug use, and early pregnancy.
 There is a very strong relationship as general deviance is a strong direct predictor of dropout beyond the effect mediated by poor academic achievement.

 Deviant affiliation theory

 The relationship described in this theory is one between an individual bonding with antisocial peers and its effect on dropout rates.
 Students receive the classification of antisocial if they are likely to drop out themselves and/or have low school attachment.
-If an individual has antisocial friends, he/she is much more likely to drop out of school regardless of how well he/she is doing in school.
+If an individual has antisocial friends, they are much more likely to drop out of school regardless of how well they are doing in school.

 Poor family socialization theory

-The institution of family appears to very formative for a developing child.
-As such, this theory examines the relationship between family background and dropout rates.
-The relationship is not particularly strong, past academic achievement has much more of an influence than poor family socialization.
+The institution of family appears to be very formative for a developing child.
+As such, this theory examines the relationship between family background and dropout rates; it finds the relationship to not be particularly strong, with past academic achievement having much more of an influence than poor family socialization.
 Factors of poor family socialization include low parental expectations and a parent's lack of education.